 READ MORE: The 15 Best Things to Do in Blue Ridge, GA

-Owned by the Grogan family, Copper Creek Farm is dedicated to providing a place where families can make memories while being immersed in agritourism (a.k.a. farm tourism).
+Owned by the Grogan family, the Copper Creek Farm is located 3.4 miles from the Rock Garden in Calhoun GA.
+It’s dedicated to providing a place where families can make memories while being immersed in agritourism.

-Copper Creek Farm also has one of the best pumpkin patches in North Georgia, practically guaranteeing that you will find the perfect pumpkin for your family to bring home.
+Copper Creek Farm also has one of the best pumpkin patches in GA, practically guaranteeing that you will find the perfect pumpkin for your family to bring home.

 And if you work up an appetite from all these adventures, there’s plenty of food, drinks, and tasty desserts available at the Copper Creek Grill and Country Cabin Sweets & Treats.